 AI search does not bypass traditional ranking signals.
 It relies on them.
 Backlinks remain one of the strongest indicators of authority, and authority is what allows content to rank and be surfaced in AI-powered results and AI answers across different AI search engines.

-If you want your content to rank higher and actually show up in AI-powered search results without spending months running outreach yourself, our done-for-you link building service is the fastest way to get there.
+If you want your content to rank higher and actually show up in AI-powered search results without spending months running outreach yourself, our done-for-you link building is the fastest way to get there.

 We handle everything from prospecting and personalization to outreach, follow-ups, and link placement.
 You focus on creating great content.
 We make sure it earns the authority it deserves.